 Filing an Appeal for Workers Compensation

 Guided by over 80 years of combined experience, we have helped thousands of injured workers in West Palm Beach get the compensation they need and deserve.
 We aggressively represent each of our clients, and this is balanced by our integrity and passion.
-When you choose our firm of West Palm Beach work injury attorneys, you can feel confident in knowing that we will protect your rights.
-For a complimentary consultation with one of our work injury attorneys in West Palm Beach, please call (561) 475-4499 today.
+When you choose our firm of West Palm Beach, FL Work Injury Attorneys, you can feel confident in knowing that we will protect your rights.
+For a complimentary consultation with a member of our legal team in West Palm Beach, please call (561) 475-4499 today.

 Who Should Retain a Workers Compensation Lawyer

-If you can relate to any of the following, you should call the Law Offices of Franks, Koenig & Neuwelt:
+If you can relate to any of the following, you should call the Law Offices of Franks, Koenig & Neuwelt without hesitation:

 - You have been injured on the job while employed in Florida